TANG Tao, Chair Professor, Computational Mathematics

 Besides his positions at UIC, Professor Liu also serves as a Professor of Beijing Normal University; the Overseas Professor in Evaluation Centre, Chinese Academy of Sciences (CAS); the Overseas Assessor for management and mathematics, CAS; the Director of the Centre for Evaluation Studies (CES) jointly established by Beijing Normal University (BNU) and BNU-HKBU United International College (UIC); the Executive Vice Director of UIC-WingChain Blockchain Research Centre; the Vice Chairman of the Chinese Evaluation Association, Chinese Society of Optimization, Overall Planning and Economic Mathematics; and the Deputy Director of CSIAM Activity Group on Financial Technology and Algorithm (planned).

 Professor Steve Liu’s main research areas are in Management and Computational Mathematics, specifically in productivity and performance analysis, scientometrics and research evaluation, numerical partial differential equations, and computational optimal control.
-Prof. Liu’s H-index is 40.
 Over 200 of his research papers have been published or accepted for publication, mostly in major international journals.
 He has also taken up the Editorships of several journals, including Omega - The International Journal of Management Science, Information Process Management, and Journal of Research Management, etc.

 PAN Jianxin, Chair Professor, Statistics and Data Science

-Professor Pan Jianxin is a Fellow of the Royal Statistical Society, an Elected Member of the International Statistical Institute and a Turing Fellow of the Alan Turing Institute for Data Science and Artificial Intelligence.
-He was the Chair of the Royal Statistical Society Manchester Group and has been serving as an Associate Editor for several prestigious academic journals.
+Professor Jianxin Pan is a Fellow of the Royal Statistical Society, an Elected Member of the International Statistical Institute and a Turing Fellow of the Alan Turing Institute for Data Science and Artificial Intelligence.
+He was the Chair of the Royal Statistical Society Manchester Group and has been serving as an Associate Editor for several prestigious academic journals, including Biometrics (2008-2018), Biostatistics and Epidemiology (2013-), Biometrical Journal (2016-), and Journal of Multivariate Analysis (2019-) and Electronic Journal of Statistics (2022-).
 He has successfully supervised over 20 PhD students and over 50 MSc/MPhil students.

 FANG Kai-Tai, Chair Professor, Statistics and Data Science